cseas/azure101/README.md

     To create an SSH key pair and log into Linux VMs, run the following command from a Bash shell and follow the on-screen directions.

+    Press enter multiple times for defaults.

     ```sh
     ssh-keygen -t rsa -b 2048
     ```
-    Copy the contents of the generated public key file (\<filename>.pub) to the clipboard.
+    Copy the contents of the generated public key file (`cat ~/.ssh/id_rsa.pub`) to the clipboard.

 2. Log in to the [Azure portal](http://portal.azure.com).